• USD

 Local Seafood

 Fresh fare from the Indian Ocean is available throughout the province.
-Cob, galjoen, and yellow-fin tuna are some of the delicious line fish species on offer.
-Those who like shellfish will be spoiled for choice.
+Kob, galjoen, and yellowfin tuna are among the delicious line-fish options, and shellfish lovers are well catered for.

 Curries